danvk/aoc2023/aoc2017/README.md

 So maybe just split, split, split?

 I continue to be surprised by the differences between `const` and `var`.
 You need to make your iterators `var`.
 Also the error you get if you forget the `init()` on a hash map is very cryptic!

+Is there anything like C++'s pass by value copying?
+I guess not if Zig is all about "no secret copying".